 LBE energy efficiency actions includes, but are not limited to:

-- Collaboration with DCAMM, including the DCAMM Energy Team, on clean energy and energy efficiency initiatives that is implementing energy conservation measures at 700 state sites over 700 days as well as future comprehensive, innovative, and cost-effective energy projects.
+- Work with DCAMM, including the DCAMM Energy Team, on clean energy and energy efficiency initiatives that is implementing energy conservation measures at 700 state sites over 700 days as well as future comprehensive, innovative, and cost-effective energy projects.

-Collaboration with DCAMM on the Commonwealth Building Energy Intelligence (CBEI) program, an advanced energy metering and analytics program to reduce energy consumption and costs at state facilities.
+Work with DCAMM on the Commonwealth Building Energy Intelligence (CBEI) program, an advanced energy metering and analytics program to reduce energy consumption and costs at state facilities.
 Additional energy information is gathered through utility account data collected through DOER’s MassEnergyInsight (MEI) tool that gathers monthly energy use data for thousands of electricity and natural gas accounts.

 - Promoting renewable thermal and innovative energy efficient technologies through grant opportunities, technical expertise, and support.